reckonindepth/AI-Business-Foundations/README.md

 - **Risk Management:** Prevents “silent changes” in models that could harm patients or mislead customers.
 - **Business Trust:** Enterprise clients only adopt AI products that demonstrate audit readiness.

 This is why my AI learning repo starts with GitHub — to build investor- and regulator-ready discipline from day one.

+AI defines similarity mathematically, using vectors—numerical representations of data points (words, products, patients, etc.).
+These vectors live in a multi-dimensional space, and similarity is measured by how close they are to each other (using metrics like cosine similarity or Euclidean distance).